 I recommend Sucuri web firewall that is the best-rated web firewall in the web firewall industry.
 It will protect your site from different angles like DNS level website firewalls, application-level firewalls, network firewalls, and more.

 Normally fixing a hacked website, you may need $250-$300 bucks per hour.
-Usually, this amount is taken by expert developers.
+Usually, this amount charges expert developers.
 But if you use the Sucuri web application, you can do it for only $199 per year that is pretty low.

 If you have any questions about WordPress security, please comment below.
 If this guide is helpful for you, please share this with your friends & colleagues.